JJ/hoborg/text/text.md

 answered, straight away.

 "Dollars?
 That's how much, thirty seven pesos?"
 The folks around Guy laughed.
-In fact, it was closer to fifteen thousahd, I reckon.
+In fact, it was closer to fifteen thousand, I reckon.
 Eighteen thousand, you say, Duke?
 OK, around that.
 But it was funny anyways.

+"You know better than that, nigger, you know what I mean, don't you," replied the old man.

+"She's hardly worth half that amount.
+You seen her tits?
+Stupid question, that's what you have at home instead of radio, as civilized homes do."
+The old man took this in stride.
+It was money talking now, and that was a language they both understood very well.